How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 12. Lock Firmware and Plan Every Flight

-Check MOCA to avoid trees, wires, and terrain
+• Check MOCA (minimum obstacle clearance altitude) to account for trees, wires, towers, and terrain

 Final Takeaway